Oxymetaphoric/milestone_project_2/README.md

 ##### - First Time User

 1. As a first-time user I may want more details on the game
-2. As a first-time user I would want the UX/UI to be clear and unambiguous, and also intutive
+2. As a first-time user I would want the UX/UI to be clear and unambiguous, and also intuitive
 3. As a first time user I would like to leave the site with more information that I arrived with
 4. As a first time user I want to be able to quickly and easily start building decks

 ##### - Returning User

-1. As a returning user I want to be able to start deckbuilding immedietely
+1. As a returning user I want to be able to start deckbuilding immediately
-2. As a returning user I want to be able to contact the site if I see antthing that needs correcting
+2. As a returning user I want to be able to contact the site if I see anything that needs correcting

 ##### - Site Owner